Frequently asked questions

 c) The Impuesto de Circulación.
 This is the equivalent of car tax in the UK and must be paid in your local council offices on a yearly basis.
 As this is done at the end of each year you will need to pay this up to date to change the paperwork.

 You are required to have identification, with photographs, for both the seller and buyer and you must have the originals plus copies.
 Then you pay 5.5% of the declared value of the car in the registry office and secondly you pay a fee of 54 euros in the Traffico office, note this is card only.

 To buy a car you will need a Residencia or an NIE number and proof of a Spanish address which is a Certificate of Empadronamiento or your House Deeds (Escritura) or a rental contract in Spanish.

 Much the same as elsewhere, there are loads of brokers, so take you pick on which one.
 You should bring with you any proof of your no claims bonuses so that they can be applied here.

 Is an EU driving licence valid to drive in Spain, and for how long?

 Yes it is.
 Remember all EU licences have an expiry date.

-What options are there for childrens’ schools?
+What options are there for childrens’ schools in Spain?